-This area, which is First Things First's largest family of strategies, comprises four strategies: Quality First; Quality First Child Care Scholarships; Pre-Kindergarten Scholarships; and FFN Care.
-Quality First, Arizona's voluntary Quality Improvement and Rating System, is designed to strengthen the state's regulated early care and education programs by establishing a standard for quality care, helping providers meet that standard, and sharing information on program quality with communities.
-Activities conducted within Quality First include assessment, coaching, incentives, Child Care Health Consultation, scholarships for children, and college tuition scholarships for staff.
+This area, which is First Things First's largest family of strategies, comprises four strategies: Quality First; Quality First Child Care Scholarships; Pre-Kindergarten Scholarships; and Family, Friend, and Neighbor Care.3 Quality First, Arizona's voluntary Quality Improvement and Rating System, is designed to strengthen the state's regulated early care and education programs by establishing a standard for quality care, helping providers meet that standard, and sharing information on program quality with communities.
+Activities conducted within Quality First include coaching, incentives, assessment, Child Care Health Consultation, scholarships for children, and scholarships for staff.
 The intended outcomes of all coaching and supports are an overall increase in program quality and an enhanced ability to meet child and family needs.

 The main purpose of evaluation studies addressing questions about First Things First's activities in the area of Access, Affordability, and Quality is to learn about the relationships among Quality First ratings, improved early childhood programs, and children's kindergarten readiness.
-(See Question 8 in the Section I sidebar and in Attachment 4.)
+(See Question 8 in the Section I sidebar, page 2, and in Attachment 4.)
 The Panel proposes two broad recommendations that consider the three main strategies in this area together.